Genshine/Animemes_wordcloud_2019/snippets/sonic-pi.md

 # Make Sonic-Pi your own

 You can add a file named `init.rb` to your home directory under the folder `.sonicpi`.
 This file is loaded at program start.
-Here you can place your own helper m
+Here you can place your own helper methods, which are then available to use global